Mampenda/Multiprogramming/semantics_of_promise_graphs/semantics_LaTeX_solution.md

 \end{flalign}$$

 $$\begin{align}
-& \text{In other words: } \textbf{This rule states that resolving a settled promise has no effect because the resolve}
+& \text{In other words: } \newline
-\textbf{ action will never be executed.}
+& \textbf{This rule states that resolving a settled promise has no effect because the action will never be executed.} &&
 \end{align}$$
 ---